Exactly Who to Invite to Your Wedding, According to a Planner

 Plus-Ones

-The great plus-one debate is always a tricky subject, but in short, anyone who is in a serious relationship (engaged, married, living together, dating for over a year) should be invited with a plus-one, whether you know the partner well or not.
+Ah, the great plus-one debate, a mainstay when addressing how to know who to invite to your wedding.
+While the decision is ultimately up to you and your partner, our take on plus-one etiquette is that anyone who is in a serious relationship (engaged, married, living together, dating for over a year) should be invited with a plus-one, whether you know the partner well or not.
 If you want to allow all of your single guests to bring a date (and can afford it), go for it—but this is not required.

 Kids